alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 export default server
 ```

-As you can see, we're just starting a process on the port specified in a config file.
-Once this is written, we're ready to start on the actual API logic with _app.ts_.
+As you can see, we're just starting a process on the port specified in our _app.ts_ file in the previous step.

-_Note: App.ts is by far the most detailed module in our project.
-To help study it, I'll post segments of the file before dumping the entire module at the end of the section._
+Once these two modules are complete, we're ready to jump into our controller logic.

 ### Wiring Up the Controller